kgorlen/EVBilling/README.md

 nominal charger power rating can be set, but should be updated to the actual value as measured by the Emporia Vue application.

-PG&E should be notified whenever the load on the EV power panel changes.
+**NB: Whenever the load on the EV power panel changes, contact the PG&E Solar department at 877-743-4112 and ask to be transferred to Solar/EV Business department to adjust the number of 10 kW blocks and request a grace period.**
 From [PG&E Electric Schedule BEV, SPECIAL CONDITIONS, 7.
 GRACE PERIOD](https://www.pge.com/tariffs/assets/pdf/tariffbook/ELEC_SCHEDS_BEV.pdf):

 *GRACE PERIOD: A grace period is a period of three (3) billing cycles, each